ICS-CLASSROOM/ICS438F23_assignment_1/README.md

    ![Accept Assignment](media/accept_assignment.png)

 4. Accepting the assignment will automatically create a copy of the repository in your GitHub account.
-The repository will follow this naming convention: `data-wrangling-XYZ`, where `XYZ` is your GitHub username.
+The repository will follow this naming convention: `working-with-large-files-XYZ`, where `XYZ` is your GitHub username.
 Once the repository is ready, you'll see a confirmation message.

    ![Repository Ready](media/done.png)